-The competitiveness of Energy Intensive Industries and the European ETS
+The competitiveness of Energy Intensive Industries is a pre-condition for EU growth

 The Alliance of Energy Intensive Industries supports the fight against climate change and the Commission’s ambition to transform the EU into a competitive, low-carbon economy.
 Our industries play an instrumental role in delivering the technologies and solutions to reach that common goal.

 The ETS is an important tool to be used in achieving this common ambition.
 However, the initial assessment is that the Commission proposals’ contents are inadequate.
 They elicit severe concern for energy intensive

 industries as they undermine the EU’s own key priorities on investment, job creation and growth in Europe.

 Energy intensive sectors are capital-intensive.
 A large part of their investments are geared towards energy efficiency, decarbonisation and emission reduction efforts, in full support of the Climate and Energy Package 2030.
 However, securing these investments and preventing them from leaking outside of the EU requires strong carbon leakage provisions.